Explained: Reason behind naming 'Mughal Garden' in Rashtrapati Bhavan

 In 1998, the Centre for Science and Environment installed a system to capture rainwater for recharging groundwater in the estate at the request of K R Narayanan.

-In 2002, Abdul Kalam adjoined the formal gardens into herb gardens displaying indigenous plants used in Ayurvedic and Unani medicine.
+In 2002, Abdul Kalam made the formal gardens joint with herb gardens displaying indigenous plants used in Ayurvedic and Unani medicine.

 In 2008, Pratibha Singh Patil started a project named Roshni, that made the Estate a model for urban ecological sustainability.

-In 2015, Pranab Mukherjee inaugurated a sewage treatment plant to supply recycled water for gardening.
+In 2015, Pranab Mukherjee installed a sewage treatment plant to supply recycled water for gardening.

 Renaming Mughal Garden

-In the recent months, the Hindu Mahasabha has demanded a change of name of the Mughal Garden to Rajendra Prasad Udyan, after the name of first president of India Dr Rajendra Prasad.
-Also the social media was flooded urging for the renaming.
+In the recent months, the Hindu Mahasabha has demanded a change of name of the Mughal Garden to Rajendra Prasad Udyan, after the name of the first president of India Dr Rajendra Prasad.
+Also, the social media was flooded urging for the renaming.

 But let us not trapped in the game of naming rather be elated the scenic beauty of the garden and innovations by our fellow presidents.